lpsinger/gwcelery/doc/deployment.rst

 6. Wait a couple minutes, and then verify that the new release has been published on our PyPI project page, https://pypi.org/project/gwcelery/.

+7. If desired, navigate to the GitLab project's `Environments`_ page and trigger a deployment to production.

 .. _`Environments`: https://git.ligo.org/emfollow/gwcelery/environments
 .. _`.gitlab-ci.yml`: https://git.ligo.org/emfollow/gwcelery/blob/master/.gitlab-ci.yml
 .. _`Python Package Index`: https://pypi.org